What questions will this article answer?

 - Move furniture away from walls for easier testing of moisture levels and sounds

-- Clear away items located in wet areas, around and underneath sinks, pipes in kitchens and bathrooms
+- Clear away items located in wet areas, around and underneath sinks, and pipes in kitchens and bathrooms

-- Trim back overgrown vegetation such as branches to enable easier access to exterior walls
+- Trim back overgrown vegetation, such as branches, to enable easier access to exterior walls

 - Store firewood and timber away from your house and in a dry environment